StackVista/stackstate-docs/integrations/available_stackpacks/aad/README.md

 In order to get the details about current state of anomaly detection and also for troubleshooting one can browse the debug UI of the anomaly detector service.
 The debug UI can be turned on by enabling debug interface ingress (see `Install` section).
+With the help of the debug UI one can answer the following questions:
+* Is the anomaly detection service running?

+* Can I see the status page? (ingress must be configured)

+* Can anomaly detection service reach StackState?

+* Is anomaly detection service detecting anomalies?

-The UI allows to see scheduling progress, possible errors, what models selected for what streams, how many anomalies found in all streams and job statistics.
+Besides that it allows to see various information about the scheduling progress, possible errors, ML models selected and job statistics.